 Sign we saw near the canyon….shocking this is even necessary! 😳😬

-Our next stop was going to be Diamond beach and Glacier Lagoon but it was getting late and we were so exhausted after hitting the ground running as soon as our plane landed that morning, that we decided to head to our hotel.
+Our next stop was going to be Diamond beach and Glacier Lagoon but it was getting late and we were so exhausted after hitting the ground running as soon as our plane landed that morning, so we decided to head to our hotel.